avera1988/multigenome2blocks/README.md

 # multigenome2blocks
 Author Arturo Vera

 Feb-2018

 This pipeline gives you a concatenated multi-alignment of 31 Single Copy Markers from genome assembly to create robust phylogenies.

-Multigenoe2Blocks predic CDS from a genome using Prodigal.
-From these CDS extract 31 Single Copy Markers using AMPHORA2 pipeline .
+multigenome2blocks predic CDS from a genome using Prodigal.
+From these CDS extract 31 Single Copy Markers genes using AMPHORA2 pipeline for phylogenomic clustering.
 After extraction all meker genes are concatenated and then aligned with MAFT to generate a single alignment file.
 Conserved protein blocks are then obtained by Gblocks.

 For any inquiries sent an email to Arturo Vera: veraponcedeleon@osu.edu